Streampunk/beamengine/README.md

 Jobs are configured in the configuration file `config.json`.
 This allows the content beam API routes to be overridden or supplemented by some additional work.
 This work can be:

-* _pre_route job_: jobs executed before content beam API requests, either starting a background process or providing the response to the method;
+* _pre-route job_: jobs executed before content beam API requests, either starting a background process or providing the response to the method;
-* _post_route job_: jobs executed after the content beam API request has created a response, either starting a background process or modifying the response.
+* _post-route job_: jobs executed after the content beam API request has created a response, either starting a background process or modifying the response.

 The rules that trigger jobs are listed in the `jobs` object of the configuration file, with each rule being a separate property.
 The value of the property is an object that describes the rule and how it is to be executed.
 The rule object has the following properties: